 The objective for the PoCs is to build commercial awareness and confidence and encourage development of an open ecosystem by integrating components from different players.

-This framework outlines:

-rationale for PDL ISG PoCs;

-PDL ISG PoC process;

-submission, format and criteria for PDL ISG PoC Proposals;

-review and acceptance criteria of PoC Proposals;

-PDL ISG PoC Report format and requirements;

-ETSI support for PoC team.

 2 References

 2.1 Normative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the referenced document (including any amendments) applies.